 Travel information for your visit to the Botanical Gardens & Monte Palace Garden in Funchal on Madeira

-Practical information with times & prices for the Madeira Botanical & Monte Palace Garden by cable car
+Practical information for the Madeira Botanical & Monte Palace Garden by cable car (with prices)

 I close this blog post with the practical information for your visit to the Madeira Botanical Garden & Monte Palace Tropical Garden in Funchal.